Australia's Fraser-Holmes to fight 'whereabouts' ban

-MELBOURNE Australian Olympic swimmer Thomas Fraser-Holmes will appeal to the Court of Arbitration for Sport to overturn a 12-month ban for missing anti-doping tests.
+MELBOURNE (Reuters) - Australian Olympic swimmer Thomas Fraser-Holmes will appeal to the Court of Arbitration for Sport to overturn a 12-month ban for missing anti-doping tests.

 Athletes are required to file information on their whereabouts every day to allow drug testers to locate them for random out-of-competition tests.